Turtini/openshift-vm-demo/README.md

 ![ocpv-create-virtualmachine](_static/ocpv-create-virtualmachine.png)

+**Note:** The Virtualization persona is available only when Red Hat OpenShift Virtualization is installed and properly configured.
+In this lab environment the installation and configuration has already been performed for us.

 ---

 ## Step 2 — Navigate to Virtualization (Skip if you were able to click on **Create a VirtualMachine** from the popup)